AHAJT/MainInformation/README.md

 # MainInformation
 All information regarding deadlines and individual tasks will be found here.

-> Most recent progress blog post is due by the 27th of November
+> Most recent progress blog post is due by the 11th of December

 As of now deadlines and progress tracking will be listed in the following spreadsheet:   https://docs.google.com/spreadsheets/d/1l1sIKUAl9YRmlS9Bp2pL6uV6K4haV7INqR_VJa6fNWs/edit?usp=sharing